 The three sites of the Sapporo Snow Festival

-Given that smoking is still very socially acceptable in Japan I did find it a bit surprising that the festival had a dedicated smoking area, I didn’t go inside but even if you were a pack a day smoker I imagine being relegated to the ice out-house could make you think twice.
-Or perhaps they were reinforcing the message that smoking is still ‘cool’?
+Given that smoking is still very socially acceptable in Japan I was surprised that the festival had a dedicated smoking area, I didn’t go inside but even if you were a pack-a-day smoker I imagine being relegated to the ice outhouse could make you think twice.
+Or perhaps I missed the point and the tobacco companies were reinforcing the message that smoking is ‘cool’?

-Several of the larger snow carvings had stages for music and other entertainment.
+Several of the larger snow carvings incorporated stages for music and other entertainment.
 The taiko drumming on the Lion King stage was one of the most popular.

 Really bad selfie but the tunnel of lights and reflections on the snow on the ground was so pretty.

-The Tsudome site has loads of fun things mostly focused around active and interactive activities for the children.
-So of course I LOVED it.
+The Tsudome site has loads of fun things mostly focused on active and interactive activities for the children.
+So, of course, I LOVED it.
 We didn’t stay as long at this venue but you don’t want to miss out either.
-There were a couple of local school trips on the midweek day that we went too, oh so cute.
+There were a couple of local school trips on a midweek day that we went to, oh so cute.

-And finally a math puzzle for the junior school, how many children can you fit in an igloo?
+And finally a math puzzle for those in junior school, how many children can you fit in an igloo?